Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 The strange thing is that it is actually possible to access some keyword difficulty information elsewhere in Raven Tools — but only for related keywords and not the actual phrase you’re researching!
 These are accompanied by a ‘competition score’ metric, which is sourced from the Majestic SEO platform (a value of between 0 and 1 lets you work out how hard it will be to rank for the keyword suggestions provided).

-By contrast, Semrush provides clear keyword difficulty scores, on a scale from 0% (very easy) to 100% (very hard), and displaying them prominently the moment you enter a phrase into its ‘Keyword Overview’ tool.
+By contrast, Semrush provides clear keyword difficulty scores, on a scale from 0% (very easy) to 100% (very hard), and displays them prominently the moment you enter a phrase into its ‘Keyword Overview’ tool.
 This helps you to prioritize which keywords to target — and easily.

 A keyword difficulty score in Semrush